esheldon/pycolumns/README.md

 A simple, efficient column-oriented, pythonic data store.

 The focus is currently on efficiency of reading and writing.
+The code is pure python but searching and reading data is fast due to the use of numpy memory maps and column indexing.
 Basic consistency is ensured but the database is not fully ACID.

 Examples
 --------